AIHP Staff

 Fischelis Scholar

 Greg Higby retired as AIHP’s Executive Director at the end of 2018 and assumed his new position as Fischelis Scholar.
-In this new part-time role, Greg curates the Institute’s collection of reference materials, books, and artifacts.
+Greg curates the Institute’s collection of reference materials, books, and artifacts in this new part-time role.
 He also continues to teach the pharmacy history course at the University of Wisconsin-Madison School of Pharmacy.

 Greg served as AIHP’s Executive Director from 1988 through 2018, after serving as Acting Director (1986-88), Associate Director (1985-86), Assistant Director (1984-85), and Assistant to the Director (1981-84).
 He received his BSc in Pharmacy from the University of Michigan and PhD in Pharmacy from the University of Wisconsin-Madison (under Glenn Sonnedecker).
 Greg served as the Editor of Pharmacy in History throughout his tenure as Executive Director.